jon-lau/Sample_Kaltura_Player/README.md

         </session>
     </sessions>

  Each session in the list will have a name and a path to the associated folder.
-Within each session there will be the video parts that you wish to show, including their name, path, and desired title.
+Within each session there will be the video parts that you wish to show specified by their name, path, and desired title.

 2. Module/Data/Module/Session1/part.xml specifies what is displayed while a video is playing.
 The first video tag represents the main video that will be played.
 Videos are specified by the `id` field.
 (The video ID will need to be associated with the partnerID (wid) specified in the KalturaPlayer/js/control.js file when the HTML player is initialized.)
 Within the main video tag you are able to specify relatedvideos, presentation slides, cuepoints and resources that are available.